For urgent consular assistance call

 Special entry rules apply to children aged under 18 years, including Australian-Romanian dual nationals.

-The child must be accompanied by an adult and will need their own passport.
+The child must be accompanied by an adult and have their own passport.

 If you're a parent or guardian travelling alone with a child, you must carry a legal permission document signed by the non-travelling parent.